Interdisciplinary research projects at the interface between natural science and data science

-The goal of Topic B, is to employ machine learning and deep learning methods to analyse data to gain better insights into the dynamics of the vegetation species and how these change over time.
-In order to accomplish this goal, various types of remote sensing data are used such as Sentinel-2 and Landsat 7/8 as well as drone data collected in the field.
+The goal of Topic B, is to employ machine-learning and deep-learning methods to analyse data to gain better insights into the dynamics of the vegetation species and how these are changing over time.
+In order to accomplish this goal, various types of remote-sensing data are used such as Sentinel-2 and Landsat 7/8 as well as drone data collected in the field.
 The ultimate goal is to develop a fusion method that can use the available data to create a comprehensive overview of vegetation dynamics of the past, present and future. .

 Research focus: Arctic Lake System Dynamics (Topic A)

 Contact: Boris Biskaborn, Ulrike Herzschuh, Bernhard Diekmann, Gregor Pfalz, Femke van Geffen